 Step 1: Focusing on your audience and its readiness

 As in any presentation, the presenter needs to identify his/her audience.
 If we do not do that well, we tell the biblical story in whatever version moved us toward Christ even if that is not the version that is most likely to move our audience.
 It takes a conscious effort to put their preferences above our own, but that is the only way to succeed in our adaptation of the biblical story.

 If your adapted prototype story is ready but your audience isn't, you probably won't get far.
 Watch for these signs that your audience is ready:

 If they ask about how you handled a situation, or why you did a certain thing, the prototype story is a natural answer.
 That's why we call them "Who Are We?" stories.
 They all end with a statement about how we see ourselves in Christ.

 If they ask a big question like, "What is Christianity anyway?" or "Do you really believe such and such?" the prototype story gives the big picture.
 Caution: watch them to make sure you are not giving more detail in your prototype than they were wanting.

-If they make an unfair criticism of Christians like, "Christians are so judgmental," you can say, "Those are all Christians who don't realize that the biblical story is about healing, blessing, and connecting, not judging.
+If they make an unfair criticism of Christians like, "Christians are so judgmental," you can say, "Those are all Christians who don't realize that the biblical story is about connecting, healing, and blessing, not judging.
 Would you like to hear the story they don't know?
 It takes about 3 or 4 minutes for me to tell it."